top of page

 Search

-There are several fantastic Brazilian Jiu Jistu clubs in Shropshire to pick from.
-In this guide, we compare all of the best Brazilian Jiu Jitsu schools in the county of Shropshire, to help you make an informed decision.
+There are several fantastic Brazilian Jiu-Jitsu clubs in Shropshire.
+In this guide, we compare all the best Brazilian Jiu-Jitsu schools in the county.
+Our goal is to help you make an informed decision on which school is best for you.

 Get more content just like this straight to your inbox...

-#1 Borderlands Grappling: Ludlow
+1. Borderlands Grappling: Ludlow

 borderlands grappling logo